Brodha V: 2013-2015: Signing with Sony Music India and disbandment of Machas with Attitude

+2016-2019: Brand endorsements and further successes

 In 2017, Brodha V collaborated with artist Sanjeev Thomas on a campaign to raise awareness for Congenital Heart Defect using heartbeats donated by the public.
 In 2018, Brodha V stirred up controversy through his song "Shook Ones- Freestyle" by calling out artists who plagiarize content from other artists, and draws attention to the disparity in media attention given to artists from South India vs North India.
 In addition to performing shows across India, Brodha V was also invited to perform for the Music Matters festival in Singapore in 2018.

 As an ambassador for the cellphone brand OnePlus, Brodha V hosted and performed in the largest unboxing event conducted for the release of OnePlus 6T that set a Guinness World Record.

 Brodha V has also featured in the Bollywood movie Gully Boy directed by Zoya Akhtar, and he is one of the artists on whom the title and story were based upon.
-Brodha V's collaboration with Delhi-based rapper Raftaar shot him to fame in mainstream Hindi media in 2019.
+Brodha V's collaboration with Delhi-based rapper Raftaar titled "Naachne Ka Shaunq" shot him to fame in mainstream Hindi media in 2019.
+The track was later included in Raftaar's sophomore album, Mr. Nair.
 Brodha V has collaborated with athletic company Puma in 2019 to promote underground music and hip-hop culture in India.
-In 2019, Brodha V also released his first ever Kannada rap song, which was his rendition of the song "Maari Kannu" from the cult classic film A. In the music video that was well received by fans, he questions Indian society and asks everyone to introspect their values.
+In 2019, Brodha V also released his first ever Kannada rap song, which was his rendition of the song "Maari Kannu" from the cult classic film A. In the music video, he questioned Indian society and asks everyone to introspect their values.